In this guide

 Switching to and from Virgin Media and other networks

-The above only applies when moving between Openreach network ISPs.
+The above steps only apply when moving between Openreach network ISPs.
 If the switch involves moving to a different network (such as Virgin Media, or an FTTP provider like Hyperoptic) then you will need to follow a “cease and re-provide” process.
 This means that in addition to signing up for a new package you will also need to contact the current provider to cancel the existing broadband service.
 In brief, here are the steps to switching to and from Virgin Media and other networks:

 Step 1: Check your current contract to ensure you can leave without penalty.